SZ092/LagRadar/grafana/alerts/README.md

+> Note: This is a placeholder for personal reference.
+As of Aug 2025, there are no plans to actively implement or support this module.
 # Grafana Alerts (Planned)

 This directory is reserved for future experiments and example configurations related to Grafana alert rules, notification templates, and alerting setups for LagRadar.